-Lower quartile house prices in the District are typically 6.64 times that of lower quartile household incomes.
+Lower quartile house prices within the District represent a 6.64 ratio of house prices to household income.
 Mortgages have traditionally been set at three times earnings.
-Therefore, without a significant deposit, home ownership is out of reach for many potential first-time buyers living South Derbyshire.
+Therefore, without a significant deposit, home ownership is out of reach for many potential first-time buyers living in South Derbyshire.

 The supply of appropriate and affordable housing impacts on the District's ability to retain and recruit skilled and talented people to support the economic growth of the local economy.
-Therefore, improving access to and the supply of housing is a key priority in the Council's Corporate Plan.
+Facilitating and delivering a range of integrated and sustainable housing is a key aim in the Council's Corporate Plan.